 As someone who has spent a considerable length of their career working with network vendors overseeing data networks and their performance, I have always found video streaming an exciting topic.
 The growth in online video streaming has been phenomenal in recent years.
 This year alone, the global video streaming industry recorded a growth of more than 100 %, from USD 24.8 billion in 2019 to an estimated USD 50.3 billion in 20201.

 Over-the-top (OTT) video services, as expected, continue to be the primary factor behind this growth, propelled by competitive subscription rates, content variety, availability on any type and on any number of devices, and the fact that OTT can be delivered not just on IP networks but also on cable and satellite.
 OTT players continue to expand their market shares across the globe.
-Closer to home here in the US, we see Netflix, Hulu, Amazon and Disney+ dominating 57 % of the video streaming market2.
-In the more recent months2, OTT players in the country saw further intensification in new sign-ups as people spent more time indoors due to the lockdown.
-Netflix alone added a whopping 5.2 million subscribers in the first six months of this year3.
+Closer to home here in the US, we see Netflix, Hulu, Amazon and Disney+ dominating 57 % of the video streaming market.
+In more recent months, OTT players in the country saw further intensification in new sign-ups as people spent more time indoors due to the lockdown.
+Netflix alone added a whopping 5.2 million subscribers in the first six months of this year2.

 The video galore

 However, not just OTT services are pushing this explosive growth in video streaming.
-The demand for YouTube’s free videos saw the content sharing platform snap up 20 % of market share in Q2 2020.
+The demand for YouTube’s free videos saw the content-sharing platform snap up 20 % of the market share in Q2 2020.
 Others, like Facebook and Instagram, have also jumped on the bandwagon, launching their own video streaming applications Facebook Watch and IGTV.
 It is evident that video streaming is on a fast track to becoming the new definition of the ‘Internet’, easily outdoing other bandwidth-intensive applications such as cloud gaming, augmented reality (AR) and virtual reality (VR).
-Cisco expects 82 % of all IP traffic to be video by 2022, compared to 4 % and 1 % respectively for gaming and AR/VR content4.
+Cisco expects 82 % of all IP traffic to be video by 2022, compared to 4 % and 1 % respectively for gaming and AR/VR content3.

 Video streaming: boon or bane?